constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/abstract.md

 <!-- Context -->
 Decentralized web environments aim to give users data autonomy and control.
 <!-- Need -->
-Data sovereignty focuses on privacy and provider choice,
+Data sovereignty focus on two aspects: privacy and provider choice.
-<span class="comment" data-author="RT">I honestly don't understand the remainder of this sentence, so I suspect the reviewers won't either.</span>
+However, the concept remains incomplete if it fails to incorporate the actual utilization of the data.
-but the concept is not complete if it does not include the concrete usage of the data, if when it comes to the working of applications sovereignty can be surrendered to the owner of the computational units or apps.
+Specifically, in the context of application functionality, data sovereignty can be relinquished to the owner of the computational units or applications.
 <!-- Task -->
 The exploration and retrieval of information are core functionalities of web-based social applications because it is from those mechanisms that shared experiences to foster interactions are created.